Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 **2. Collecting AWS account information** involves taking a copy of the AWS account id and providing it to License Admin.

 **3. AWS inspector configuration (Optional)** includes installing AWS Inspector Agent to assess your assessment target EC2 instances.
+Amazon Inspector is a security assessment service for your Amazon EC2 instances and the applications running on those instances.
+Enabling AWS Inspector for a host assessment allows various OS baselines as defined by CIS automatically light up on the Cloudneeti dashboards.

 **3. Add AWS Account** to the Cloudneeti application includes adding AWS account information to the respective Cloudneeti cloud account and waiting until the first data collection is complete.